R-FORCE: Robust Learning for Random Recurrent Neural Networks: Methods

-\textbf{Rank1-RRNN Architecture:} We demonstrate R-FORCE performance on target-learning task with Rank1-RRNN architecture.
-R-FORCE results are shown in Fig.~\ref{fig:R-FORCE_eigen_distribution} and we first show $\lambda_{g M_R}$, $\lambda_{g\tilde{M_R}}$ and $\lambda_{J_R(T)}$ trained on multi-periodic target with $g=1, 1.5, 1.8$, where $_R$ notation corresponds to initiation of $M$ with R-FORCE.
-Consistently with the construction of R-FORCE, we find only a few samples of $\lambda_{J_R(T)}$ outside of the stability circle and several eigenvalues positioned near the stability circle.
-Notably, while it can be observed that the distribution of $\lambda_{J_R(T)}$ is of different non-trivial shape for each value of $g$, the rightmost component of the spectrum is similar.
-This indeed demonstrates the contribution of the right component of spectrum to stability.
+\textbf{Rank1-RRNN Configuration:} We evaluate R-FORCE under varying degrees of chaos by applying it to Rank1-RRNNs, with $g=1.0, 1.5, 1.8$, as shown in Fig.~\ref{fig:R-FORCE_eigen_distribution}.
+The top row (Fig.~\ref{fig:R-FORCE_eigen_distribution}~A) shows the spectral distribution of $g M_R$, while the middle row displays the spectrum of the Jacobian $\lambda_{J(T)_R}$ at the end of training.
+We find that $\lambda_{J(T)_R}$ only has a few $J_R(T)$ eigenvalues outside the stability circle, and several positioned near the boundary of the stability region, which is consistent with the R-FORCE construction.
+Notably, while $\lambda_{J_R(T)}$ shows different non-trivial shapes for each $g$ value, the right component of the spectrum remains similar, demonstrating the contribution of the right component of the spectrum to stability.